 In response to the COVID-19 pandemic, the Company implemented a number of initiatives to ensure the safety of its colleagues and enable them to move to a work from home environment seamlessly and continue working effectively.
+The Company continues to monitor the global situation, with the health and safety of our colleagues and users as a top priority.
+Currently, the majority of the Company's workforce remains remote due to COVID-19.
 The Company's business model is such that there was minimal disruption to the Company's ability to deliver its solutions to accounts.
-The Company has also taken measures to reduce selected operating expenses, including various costs associated with travel and facilities.